WhoIsJack/DySTrack/docs/source/usage/_includes/start_dystrack_manager_instructions.rst

 .. admonition:: Tip
     :class: tip

-    This works the same for all microscopes, regardless of manufacturer.
+    This works the same for all microscopes, regardless of manufacturer (aside from config details noted above).

 0. **Make a new target directory for your experiment**

-   The DySTrack manager will monitor this directory, and experiment data will be saved there.
-Ensure the hard disk has sufficient free space and allows for sufficiently fast file writing.
+   The DySTrack manager will monitor this directory, and experiment data will be saved there. *Ensure the hard disk has sufficient free space* and allows for sufficiently fast file writing for your use case.

 1. **Open a Windows command console**